U.S. News Rankings

 |Ranking score and category|

-University of Hawaii--Hilo is a public institution that was founded in 1970.
-It has a suburban setting and the campus size is 115 acres.
+University of Hawaii--Hilo is a public institution.
+It has a total undergraduate enrollment of 3,568, its setting is rural, and the campus size is 115 acres.
 It utilizes a semester-based academic calendar.
-University of Hawaii--Hilo's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, Tier 2.
-Its in-state tuition and fees are $5,416 (2011-12); out-of-state tuition and fees are $15,904 (2011-12).
+University of Hawaii--Hilo's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, Tier 2.
+Its in-state tuition and fees are $6,496 (2013-14); out-of-state tuition and fees are $18,256 (2013-14).

 |School mission and unique qualities (as provided by the school):|